-First Class men and women dressed up nightly for formal dinners on the Titanic.
-Gentlemen attending a Titanic themed event will want to don their best for the night.
-Here is a guide on how to dress for the Edwardian era formal affair as well as some options for less formality.
+First-class men and women dressed up nightly for formal dinners on the Titanic.
+Gentlemen attending an Edwardian era (1900-1910s) or Titanic themed evening event will want to don their best for the night out.
+Here is a guide on how to dress men for an Edwardian evening affair.

 Edwardian Men’s Tailcoat

-Matching wool weight trousers sat high on the waist (above bellybutton level) and tapered down to top of the ankle.
+Matching wool weight trousers sat high on the waist (above belly button level) and tapered down to the top of the ankle.
 Pockets were not necessary for formal wear and usually left out.
 There was a sharp pressed crease down both the front and back of the pant legs.
-Sometimes a single or double stripe of silk fabric ran along the side legs.
-This stripe is what has remained on modern Tuxedo pants today.
+Sometimes a single or double stripe of silk fabric ran along the outer side legs.
+This stripe is what has remained on modern tuxedo pants today.

 Unless you get a custom made tailcoat in the Edwardian style then you probably will have to settle for wearing modern versions of the suit.
 Thankfully modern tailcoats are made of much lighter fabrics and fit a little looser for your comfort.
 Usually, a suit rental store for weddings will either carry a modern tailcoat suit or be able to order one for you.
 For online options look here or at the end of this page.